chipsalliance/Caliptra/doc/Caliptra.md

 ![](Caliptra_HW_diagram.jpeg)

-See [HW Section](#Hardware Section) for a detailed discussion.
+See [HW Section](#hardware-section) for a detailed discussion.

 ## Caliptra Profiles

 Caliptra supports two physical modes of instantiation, the Caliptra Core and the Caliptra Subsystem.
 Within Caliptra Core there are two modes of integration with different security postures and firmware loading techniques.
 The first is Boot Media Integrated Profile (formerly Active Profile) where Caliptra loads its firmware directly from persistent storage (eg. SPI) while in Boot Media Dependent Profile (formerly Passive Profile) Caliptra firmware is pushed into mailbox SRAM buffer by the SoC immutable code (HW or ROM) that controls the persistent storage of the firmware code.

-### Caliptra Core - Boot Media Integrated (BMI)
+### <a id="bmi"></a>Caliptra Core - Boot Media Integrated (BMI)

 When Caliptra is integrated into an SoC in Boot Media Integrated mode, Caliptra RTM is the first uncore microcontroller taken out of reset with direct access to persistent storage.
 The flow for boot is as follows:

 	1. Hardware executes SoC power-on reset logic.
 	2. Caliptra ROM executes first and performs cryptographic identity generation, reads in Caliptra firmware from flash.
 	3. Caliptra ROM measures and verifies its firmware before loading/executing it.
-Refer to Error Reporting and Handling for details regarding FMC verification failures.
+Refer to [Error Reporting and Handling](#error-reporting-and-handling) for details regarding FMC verification failures.
 	4. After loading, verifying  and executing its firmware, Caliptra copies the SoC First Mutable Code (FMC) into an SoC internal SRAM mailbox buffer and measures that firmware.
 	5. At this point, Caliptra may signal to SoC ROM and SoC uncore to continue power-on reset as shown in Figure 1.